-- (e) The Employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the employee will be fulfilling her or his commitment to work either Christmas or New Year's. - (f) Employees may request pursuant to Article 13.08 (a) to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - (ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be consecutive with the employee's original vacation. - (g) Applies to full-time and part-time employees.
-Normally single days will not be granted on weekends or where granting same will interfere with granting vacation blocks of one week or more. - Part time employees may use two (2) vacation days as single days.
-It is understood that these days may be taken on weekends and may not be granted if they interfere with granting vacations of blocks of one (1) week or more - (h) All vacations must be requested no later than October 1.
-Failure to do so will result in the employer meeting with the employee to discuss booking their vacation. - 13.09 Full Time employees may not waive a vacation and draw double pay. - 13.10 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- (g) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
+The Employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (h) Vacations may be taken as earned in allotment of weeks (i.e., one week equals five (5) vacation days and at least two days off or in single days or multiples thereof). - 13.09 The vacation year for scheduling purposes shall be January 1st to December 31st. - 13.10 Full time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not accumulate from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover and such carryover will be used by April 30th of the following year. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.